-As of 2017, LinkedIn has upwards of 500 million members across 200 countries.
-If you're not making the most of the social network, you should be.
+LinkedIn has upwards of 500 million members across 200 countries.
+So, if you're not making the most of the social network, you should be.

 For a soon-to-be or recent graduate, LinkedIn is a great way to research careers that may be of interest to you, extend your professional online presence (prospective employers will look you up after you apply for a job), and to find career opportunities.